fredilarsen/ModuleInterface/README.md

 ```

-Adding reading of more sensors is done by adding more output parameters to the input string as a space separated list, like "Motion:b1 Temp:f4" for having a variable named Temp as a 4 byte floating point value.
+Adding reading of more sensors is done by adding more output parameters to the contract string as a space separated list, like "Motion:b1 Temp:f4" for having a variable named Temp as a 4 byte floating point value.
 Simple values are supported: boolean (b1), signed and unsigned byte, short and int (i1, u1, i2, u2, i4, u4), and float (f4).
 The digit in the data type specifies the number of bytes the data type uses.

 After adding the variable, the value must be set in a similar way as the motion in the example.